How to Check Your Email Deliverability Before Sending a Cold Campaign

 Run through this list before every new campaign:

-This 30-minute audit will catch 90% of deliverability problems before they cost you your sending reputation.
-Build this into your campaign launch process as a non-negotiable gate — don't skip it even when you're in a rush to launch.
+This 30-minute audit will catch the vast majority of deliverability problems before they cost you your sending reputation.
+Build this into your campaign launch process as a non-negotiable gate — do not skip it even when you are in a rush to launch.
+The time invested in pre-send testing is trivial compared to the weeks of recovery required after a deliverability failure.
+Every campaign that goes out with clean infrastructure compounds your domain reputation positively, making each subsequent campaign easier to deliver.

 Want to learn how to build and sell AI automations?
 Join our free community.
 Join the free AI Agency Sprint community.